olivesgatech/Explanatory-Paradigms/README.md

 ## Usage :

 **Version 1** (March 1 2022): The function methods.py consists of classes for [GradCAM](https://arxiv.org/abs/1610.02391) (observed correlations), [CounterfactualCAM](https://arxiv.org/abs/1610.02391) (observed counterfactuals), and [ContrastCAM](https://arxiv.org/abs/2008.00178) (observed contrast).
 All these methods are called from the main.py function for any of ResNet, VGG16, Densenet, AlexNet, and SqueezeNet architectures.

+1. Select the pretrained model in line 58 of main.py
+2. Choose the appropriate model_dict from lines 60-68.
+For your own model, please select the target layer withi utils.py.
+Tip: Last convolution layer is generally better since it has the maximum amount of semantic information
+3. By default, the GradCAM and CounterfactualCAM results are displayed for the predicted.
+If you want to see results for another class, please pass the class number as an arguement within gradcam and counterfactualCAM classes in Lines 74 and 87.
+4. By default the ContrastCAM shows results for a class *Q* that